IdentityServer/Documentation/docsv2/overview/simplestOAuth.md

 Try opening the browser and access the test controller - you should see a 401 because the necessary access token is missing.

-## Setting up SSL
-In order for the sample to work, Visual Studio must be configured to use SSL.
-Click on the Apis project.
-Press F4 to open the properties for the project.
-Make sure that "SSL Enabled" is set to true.
-If this is the first time you have enabled SSL for a project, it may give you a prompt about creating and installing a self signed SSL certificate.
-Choose yes to create and install the certificate.

 ## Adding a Console Client
 In the next part we will add a simple console client that will request an access token and use that to authenticate with the api.